previous page back to table of contents next page

 90% completeness is achieved for NEOWISE Single-exposure detections in unconfused regions at W1=15.8 mag and W2=14.2-14.4 mag.

 The completeness of the NEOWISE Single-exposure detections is estimated using the multiple, independent observations for each point on the sky made during regular survey operations.
-This is done for a 2.4 deg2 region near α,δ=163.2°,-19.7° that was observed approximately 280 times during the first ten years of NEOWISE Reactivation.
+This is done for a 2.4 deg2 region near α,δ=163.2°,-19.7° that was observed approximately 300 times during the NEOWISE Reactivation mission.
 The NEOWISE Single-exposure Source Database contains approximately 7.5 million entries within its boundaries.
 Truth tables of reliable W1 and W2 detections that extend fainter than the Single-exposure detection limit are generated by running the WSDS Multiframe Pipeline that coadds the Single-exposures covering the region, and then performs deep source detection and extraction (the Multiframe Pipeline was not run during normal NEOWISE data processing).
 The Single-exposure completeness within a magnitude interval is then defined as the ratio of the number of times truth-table sources are detected on the Single-exposures to the total number of times they were observed.
 The brightness from the deep source extractions is used to determine in which magnitude interval sources are binned.

 II.1.e.ii.
 Detection Reliability